The World Ends with You: Solo Remix

 A port for mobile devices, entitled The World Ends with You: Solo Remix, was released on iOS on August 27, 2012, and on Android on June 26, 2014.
 This version was developed by Square Enix's mobile development team and h.a.n.d. within the course of the year.
 The game's combat system was reworked to accommodate the lack of a second screen.

 In addition to combat changes, Solo Remix includes redrawn high-definition sprites and is optimized for the Retina display of iOS devices.
 The original soundtrack and additional remixes of these songs are included.
 Wireless and social media features are also included: the Tin Pin Slammer can be played with other players via wireless connections, and the game can connect with the player's social media applications to display these as scanned thoughts from non-player characters within the game.
 The Solo Remix version features a remixed soundtrack from the original DS release.
 A new character, the Reaper Coco Atarashi, is introduced and is a shop owner dealing with microtransactions.
 New assets at the conclusion of the iOS game include the appearance of Tsugumi Matsunae, a character later appearing in the sequel, Neo: The World Ends with You.
 The iOS version of the game was delisted from the App Store in February 2015 due to an issue that prevented the game from working with the iOS 8 operating system launched in September 2014, though the Android version remained available.
-It returned to the App Store in June 2015.
+It returned to the App Store four months later in June.

 Final Remix

-Another port for the Nintendo Switch, entitled The World Ends with You: Final Remix, was announced in January 2018 and released on October 12, 2018.
-The port, based on the Solo Remix version and with additional development from Square Enix and h.a.n.d., includes a new control system adapted for the Switch, specifically allowing for the use of the Joy-Con in docked mode in addition to the touchscreen and optional co-op support for Neku's partner.
+Another port for the Nintendo Switch, entitled The World Ends with You: Final Remix, was released on October 12, 2018.
+The port, based on the Solo Remix version and with additional development from Square Enix and h.a.n.d., includes a new control system adapted for the Switch, specifically allowing for the use of the Joy-Con in tabletop mode in addition to the touchscreen and mandatory co-op support for Neku's partner.
 An additional new scenario featuring Tsugumi and Coco Atarashi was added to this version.

 Anime television series

-An anime adaptation was revealed with a teaser website on June 25, 2020, and officially announced on July 3, 2020 as The World Ends with You the Animation.
-It aired worldwide from April 10 to June 26, 2021 through Funimation, as well as the Super Animeism block on MBS and TBS.
+An anime adaptation of the game, titled The World Ends with You the Animation, aired worldwide from April 10 to June 26, 2021 through Funimation, as well as the Super Animeism block on MBS and TBS.